omahs/imx-docs/docs/main/guides/integrate-your-application/personal-inventory.md

 ## Transfer assets

 Another common use case, user transfers, is available through the Link SDK.
-If a user wants to send a token to another Immutable X address, an order is not required.
+If a user wants to send a token to another ImmutableX address, an order is not required.
 Instead, use the following code:

 ```javascript
 async function transferERC721(asset) {